Per EPA, canola can now be used to make renewable diesel, creating another potential market for Montana farmers

-MONTANA - The Environmental Protection Agency approved canola to be used in renewable diesel December 2022, potentially creating a new market for growers in Montana.
+MONTANA - In December 2022, the Environmental Protection Agency approved canola to be used in renewable diesel, potentially creating a new market for growers in Montana.

 Colter Brown with the Northern Ag Network said there were about 180,000 acres seeded for canola in Montana in 2022, making Montana the number two canola-producing state.
-Brown said North Dakota is the number one canola-producing state producing state, which the much higher amount of 1.7 million acres.
+Brown said North Dakota is the number one canola-producing state, with the much higher amount of 1.7 million acres.

 Montana Renewables has been producing renewable diesel for about two months.
 They look forward to adding canola to the mix.